moggieuk/Happy-Hare/README.md

 See [MMU Calibration doc here](doc/calibration.md) for detailed instructions

 ### Step 3.
 Tweak configuration in mmu_parameters.cfg
-See [MMU Configuration doc here](doc/configuration.md) for in-depth discussion but a few selected features are discussed in more detail in the following feature sections:
+See [MMU Configuration doc here](doc/configuration.md) for in-depth discussion but a few selected features are discussed in more detail in the following feature sections.

+#### Adjusting configuration at runtime
+It's worth noting here that all the essential configuration and tuning parameters can be modified at runtime without restarting Klipper.
+Use the `MMU_TEST_CONFIG` command to do this.
+Running without any parameters will display the currect value:

+> MMU_TEST_CONFIG

+Any of the displayed config settings can be modified.
+E.g.

+  > MMU_TEST_CONFIG home_position_to_nozzle=45

+Will update the distance from homing position to nozzle.
+The change is designed for testing was will not be persistent.
+Once you find your tuned settings be sure to update `mm_parameters.cfg`

 <br>